How to Increase IQ? Working Memory Training, Smart Drugs and tDCS Reviewed

 “the global capacity of the individual to act purposefully, to think rationally and to deal effectively with his environment.”

-Intelligence is better conceived as being switched on and competent rather than being just ‘book smart’ or ‘good at math’.
-As Napoleon Hill put it: “Action is the real measure of intelligence”.
+Intelligence is better conceived as being switched on, competent, a good learner and problem-solver rather than being just ‘book smart’ or ‘good at math’.

 The value of IQ